StevenDillmann/StevenDillmann.github.io/_pages/about.md

     <p>Stanford, CA 94305</p>
     <p><a href="mailto:stevendi@stanford.edu">stevendi@stanford.edu</a></p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 3 # leave blank to include all the news in the `_news` folder